-The Brutalist arquitecture movement was usually expressed through massive, solid structures, with exposed concrete and sometimes exposed architectural plan.
+The Brutalist architecture movement was usually expressed through massive, solid structures, with exposed concrete and sometimes exposed architectural plan.

-The idea was that the buildings were honest, unpretentious and anti-bourgeois, which was not only born out of low-budget projects within economically depressed communities, but also adopted as the philosophy and mindset of large budget private and government comissioned works.
+The idea was that the buildings were honest, unpretentious and anti-bourgeois, which was not only born out of low-budget projects within economically depressed communities, but also adopted as the philosophy and mindset of large budget private and government-commissioned works.

 Some would even consider some of its works "ugly" because of how unpolished they might look - just like the architectural movement.
 Some would say this web-movement is basically "extreme" flat design.

-Let's also keep in mind that UX wise, the raw, "original" Web-Brutalism will straight up ignore all the User Centered design principles there are as a statement and also, for those of us with a geeky sense of humour, as a gag.
+Let's also keep in mind that UX wise, the raw, "original" Web-Brutalism will straight up ignore all the User Centered Design principles there are as a statement and also, for those of us with a geeky sense of humor, as a gag.